Children's Literature: Lesson Plans and Resources

 Caps for Sale

 Five days of activities for this book by Esphyr Slobodkina.
-See also Caps for Sale for a lesson plan from Teachers Net and Caps for Sale/Color Words for a kindergarten lesson plan.
+See also Caps for Sale for a lesson plan from Teachers Net.

 Catherine Called Birdie